Policy Statement for the Grading Appeals Committee

 III.
 Policies and Procedures

-The Committee consists of eight voting members, five of them representatives of the full-time teaching faculty, one graduate student and two undergraduate students.
+The Committee consists of nine voting members, five of them representatives of the full-time teaching faculty, the associate dean assigned to the committee, one graduate student and two undergraduate students.
 The members of the Committee shall serve staggered terms as follows:

 - The full-time faculty members shall serve staggered three-year terms.

 - (a) The committee chair is chosen by the committee at the last meeting of the preceding academic year.